Willyb15/Data-Science-Python/Week2/python_lecture.md

 my_str.index       my_str.lower       my_str.split
 ```

 **Note**: This works for all of our variable types!
-Not only that, we can tab complete the names of variables in that IPython currently knows about, we call this the **namespace**.
+Not only that, but we can also tab complete the names of the variables that IPython currently knows about (those in the **namespace**).

 #### Working with individual characters in strings